 Here’s a good chart that shows how the Vanguard Long-Term Bond Fund has outperformed the S&P 500 since 1999.
 The next time I start feeling greedy, I need to remind myself that slow and steady wins the race, especially if you’ve already passed the finish line.

 6% in cash/CDs = +2.3%.
-Thanks to rising short-term rates, you can now get around 2.45% in a money market and 2.65% in a 12-month CD.
-It’s wonderful to earn something from our risk-free investments now.
+Thanks to rising short-term rates, you can now get around 0.45% in a money market (2021 update).
 Cash and short-term CDs have been 10%+ outperformers against the S&P 500.
 Hopefully, folks will no longer badger me about the risks of underperforming inflation when the real risk is losing absolute dollar value.
 Unfortunately, I should have had closer to 15% of my net worth in cash and CDs.

 8% in alternative investments = +5%.
 My alternative investments in venture debt and real estate crowdfunding seem to be doing well, to the tune of a 11% – 20% IRR.
 But these figures are probably too aggressive as well, so I’ve assigned a +5% performance instead.
 REITs and rental property have outperformed all year as rents are stickier than stocks.
 I remember back in 2009, my rents stayed flat because by the time the lease was over a year later, the recession was over.

 25% in my online business = 0% – 150%.
 My business is the trickiest to value.
 Revenue and profits are up 20%+ YoY.
 Therefore, one might conclude that its value should also be up by 20%+.
 However, valuations have probably compressed since the stock market sell-off.
 The good thing is that a peer site with about 35% less traffic sold for 2X the value I assigned for my business in my net worth calculations.
 Therefore, there’s a possibility my site could be worth 2X – 2.5X my assigned value if we normalize for traffic.